bbcawodu/nav-online-backend/documentation/backend_server_api_documentation/presence_health/HTTP_server_API/presence_browsing_session_data_HTTP_REST_endpoint_README.md

             - Must be given in "YYYY-MM-DD" format
         - "max_date" - Maximum date for the date_created column of the presence_browsing_session_data table
             - Must be given in "YYYY-MM-DD" format
-        - "has_conversation_workflow_snapshot" corresponds to whether a row in the presence_browsing_session_data table has a relation to any rows of the conversation_workflow_snapshot table.
+        - "has_presence_conversation_workflow_snapshot" corresponds to whether a row in the presence_browsing_session_data table has a relation to any rows of the presence_conversation_workflow_snapshot table.
             - must be of type boolean (true or false)

 - The response body will be JSON formatted text with the following format: